AnantLuthra/cli-music-player/README.md

 # CLI Music Player

+## Full Demonstration video of this project [🔗](https://www.youtube.com/watch?v=SfnvxynG68s)

 ## Features
 - It is used for quickly playing music through terminal command
+- You can play music from current directory.
+- You can play music from all folders which path is stored in [paths.txt](./assets/paths.txt)
+- Also you can play music by searching.
+- You can search song.
+- You can also download and play song which is not even before present in your computer.
 - I highly recommend you to set an alias of this in your windows
-- You can also download and play song which is not even before present in your computer.

 ## Requirements
 - Python 3.10 or higher